yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Minimal (1–2)

 - **Observations:**
   At an 80% internal event probability, VM 1 exhibits the highest average and maximum clock jumps observed, indicating it is performing many internal events (when idle) before processing a receive event.
+With an increasing internal event probability, more internal events are performed by the faster VMs than the slower VMs, leading to a larger clock discrepancy between the fast and slow VMs.
 However, its maximum queue lengths are very low, suggesting that the frequent internal processing prevents message accumulation.
 The medium and fast VMs continue to show steady performance.

 ---